RasnaStudios/piacenza-liver/README.md

 ## 📚 Scholarly Sources

 This visualization is based on research from:
-- "Cosmogonica" scholarly framework
+- "Cosmogonica" and "padanu" by Gottarelli
-- "Padanu" archaeological studies
 - Maggiani-Gottarelli cosmological interpretation

 ## 📱 Browser Compatibility